Yorkshire Junior/Youth Constitution 2017

 10.5 It is the responsibility of the Club Secretary or Nominated Club Person to ensure that all sections of the CRF1 are completed and verify that the details are true and correct.

-10.6 The CRF1 must be returned to the General Secretary by the deadline and any changes notified in writing within 14 days.
+10.6 The CRF1 must be returned to the Club Accreditation Co-Ordinator and General Secretary by the deadline and any changes notified in writing within 14 days.

-10.7 League Fees must be submitted by the deadline to the League Treasurer.
+10.7 League Fees must be submitted by the deadline either by online payment or to the League Treasurer, if payment by cheque made payable to “Yorkshire Junior and Youth League”.
 Failure to comply will result in the teams not being entered into the league competition.

 10.9 Any club joining the League or registering additional teams after the start of the season will normally be required to pay the League Fees in full.
 The Board has discretion to reduce the amount payable if it so decides.